 Choose whether you or not you want to use a logging profile for this AFM implementation.
 You can configure the BIG-IP system to log detailed information about BIG-IP system Network Firewall events and store those logs on the BIG-IP system or a remote logging server (supports syslog and Splunk).
-If you want to use a logging profile, we recommend creating one outside this template.
 The list only contains profiles with Network Firewall enabled.